 To read more about near-death and transient-death experiences please click here.

 Past Lives.
 Have you lived, and died, before?
-Apparent memories of a past life, and death, may surface spontaneously or be retrieved through hypnotic regression.
+Apparent memories of a past life, and the death associated with that life, may surface spontaneously or be retrieved through hypnotic regression.
 The spontaneous memories of young children, under the age of seven, are of particular significance.
 The strongest of these cases suggest that memories, emotions and the impact of physical trauma, particularly trauma associated with death, can be carried over from a previous life in to the present.
 These cases add to the growing evidence that aspects of the self may survive beyond physical death and suggest that, at least in some instances, a young child may be influenced by their previous personality.

-Apparent past-life memories retrieved through hypnosis, when verifiable, also contribute as evidence for one’s connection to an expanded consciousness.
-When past-life regression is introduced into the therapeutic environment the client’s access to apparent past-life memories, in particular those memories relating to the end of this life and subsequent post-death awareness, can result in rapid healing both physically and psychologically.
+Apparent past-life memories retrieved through hypnosis, when verifiable, should also not be ignored and contribute as evidence for both the abilities and potential of the human mind.
+When past-life regression is introduced into the therapeutic environment the client’s access to apparent past-life memories, in particular those memories relating to the end of this previous life and subsequent post-death awareness, can result in rapid healing both physically and psychologically.
 Elaine stresses that although these memories are not necessarily verifiable the therapeutic impact can be highly significant.

 One of TELERF’s objectives is to identify similarities across different types of exceptional end-of-life associated experiences.
-A number of such similarities have been identified between the post-death awareness reported by those who have been regressed and the experiences reported by NDErs.
+For example, a number of similarities have been identified between post-death awareness under hypnosis and experiences reported by NDErs.
 In addition, some NDErs report having had a clear awareness of a past-life, or past lives, during their experience.
 To read more about past-life recall please click here.